-Rating of tests against purpose of use
+5. Rating of tests against purpose of use

-6. Test(s) recommended for targeted surveillance to declare freedom from gyrodactylosis (Gyrodactylus salaris)
+6. Test(s) recommended for targeted surveillance to declare freedom from infection with Gyrodactylus salaris

 Diagnostic/detection methods to declare freedom are the same as those mentioned in for Section 4.3.